appscode/service-broker/docs/guides/kubeapps.md

 ### Manage `postgresql` Plan

-Using this plan user can provide a custom specificatation for [Postgres Spec](https://kubedb.com/docs/0.9.0/concepts/databases/postgres/#postgres-spec).
+Using this plan you can provide a custom specificatation for [Postgres Spec](https://kubedb.com/docs/0.9.0/concepts/databases/postgres/#postgres-spec).

 #### Provision